taupecat/flipboard-magazine-widget/readme.txt

 == Screenshots ==

-1. An example of how the widget appears on your site (shown here in the Twenty Twelve theme).
+1. An example of how the widget appears on your site.

 == Changelog ==

+= 2.0.0 =
+* Complete rewrite of the code to modern WordPress best practices.
+* Updating the Flipboard widget code to Flipboard's current requirements.
+* Testing in WordPress 5.*.

 = 1.0 =
 * Initial release.